Erimitis at the heart of the Towards Resilient Destinations conference

 Ian Goldin, Professor of Globalisation and Development at the University of Oxford, Founding Director of the Oxford Martin School, and former Vice President of the World Bank, argued that the potential development of Erimitis reflects what he described as…

-One of the most powerful moments of the conference was stepping outside the room and into the landscape itself — a visit by boat to Erimitis, where many of these questions become immediate and tangible.
+One of the most powerful moments of the conference was stepping outside the room and into the landscape itself — a visit by boat to Erimitis, where many of these questions became immediate and tangible.

 Together, these contributions point to a broader shift: tourism can no longer be understood simply as a driver of growth, but must be carefully managed to sustain the environmental and cultural systems on which it depends.
+Erimitis stands as a clear reminder of the choices that now lie ahead.